Denmark is sequencing all coronavirus samples and has an alarming view of the U.K. variant

 Danish public health officials say that if it weren’t for their extensive monitoring, they would be feeling a false sense of confidence right now.
 Overall, new daily confirmed cases of the coronavirus in Denmark have been dropping for a month.

-“Without this variant, we would be in really good shape,” said Camilla Holten Møller, the co-leader of the Serum Institute group modeling the spread of the virus.
+“Without this variant, we would be in really good shape,” said Camilla Holten Moller, the co-leader of the State Serum Institute group modeling the spread of the virus.

 “If you just look at the reproduction number, you just wouldn’t see that it was in growth underneath at all,” she said.